UCI-Libraries/OpenRefine/README.md

-UCI Libraries
+UCI Libraries Digital Scholarship Services

-Thursday January 31, 2019
+Wednesday May 8, 2019

 8:30 AM - 12:30 PM

-Instructor(s): Danielle Kane, Madelynn Dickerson
+Instructor(s): Madelynn Dickerson, Shu Liu

-<b><a href="https://www.eventbrite.com/e/intro-to-unix-shell-tickets-53820982006">REGISTER HERE</a></b>
+<b><a href="https://www.eventbrite.com/e/uci-libraries-intro-to-unix-shell-tickets-59927388432">REGISTER HERE</a></b>

 Please Note: You must be a UCI affiliate to register, please contact kaned@uci.edu if you are not a member of the UCI community to see if there is room before registering